Equine Worming Plan

 5. Only the visit charge is free, all other veterinary work will be charged as normal

-8. Once assigned to a zone, the designation is attached to a clients record, this may be changed if an animal is moved, but may only be done so at the end of the month, ensuring only one zone visit is requested monthly.
-Any zone change requests must be made via email to the above address.
+8. Once assigned to a zone, the designation is attached to a client’s record, this may be changed if an animal is moved, but may only be done so at the end of the month, ensuring only one zone visit is requested monthly.
+Any zone change requests must be done via email to email@example.com

 9. Any queries regarding zoning must be made in writing and will be responded to as soon as possible